GovernmentPlates/flask-selfheal/README.md

 )
 ```

-You can take a look at more examples in the `examples/` directory.
+You can take a look at more examples in the `examples/` directory

 ## License